Teaching College Women Salary Negotiation: $tart $mart Workshops

 — Colby College student

 Bring $tart $mart to a Campus Near You

 To get involved with $tart $mart, you can recruit a campus to hold a workshop, become a trained facilitator, or sponsor a workshop.
-Find step-by-step instructions in the $tart $mart Program in a Box.
+Find step-by-step instructions in the in our how-to.

 Support professional development programs like $tart $mart that empower women.Give to Leadership Programs

 Anastasia Engebretson accepted the salary offered to her in her first job out of college.

 Research shows I’m not the only woman who’s missed that opportunity to negotiate in my career.